 What Should You Get Your Mom?

 Just be careful what you say.
-Because, you know, sometimes when your mouth opens, it says things that ought not to be said.
+Because, you know, sometimes when your mouth opens, it can sometimes say things that ought not to be said.
 Hold your tongue – literally if you have to.

 – Any variation on the “send money” theme, such as “I would’ve sent a gift, but I can’t even cover my rent” or “For Mother’s Day, I’d like to give you the opportunity to pay my phone bill” or “I’m soooo hungry.”